LIFO Inventory

 You're managing an inventory system using the LIFO method.

-• Your inventory of stools was purchased in different quantities and at different prices, as shown below:
+• Your inventory of chairs was purchased in different quantities and at different prices, as shown below:

 Inventory Holdings